wenleix/StructTorch/README.md

 # Axolotls

 Axolotls implements [Arrow Memory Layout](https://arrow.apache.org/docs/format/Columnar.html#physical-memory-layout) on top of PyTorch, with lightweight DataFrame-flavored API.
+Such structures are often useful to perform pre-processing after data is in Tensor format.

 ## Installation